 Named by Legal 500 as one of the top 10 Commercial Litigation Juniors under 8 years call, Ian is a former solicitor with substantial experience in international arbitration and banking disputes.

-He is presently instructed on behalf of Claimants in the RBS Rights Issue Litigation (one of The Lawyer’s top 10 cases of 2017), led by Jonathan Nash QC and Peter de Verneuil Smith.
+He is presently instructed on behalf of Claimants in the RBS Rights Issue Litigation (one of The Lawyer’s top 10 cases of 2017), led by Jonathan Nash QC, Matthew Parker, and Peter de Verneuil Smith.
 The liability trial is due to conclude at the end of October 2017.

 - a trial spanning eight weeks in the Chancery Division regarding a failure to take reasonable care on the sale of an oilfield (Rosserlane & Swinbrook v Credit Suisse International EWHC 384 (Ch)), part of a team led by Jeremy Cousins QC, and the subsequent appeal, led by Ali Malek QC and Ewan McKendrick QC EWCA Civ 91;

-- an appeal from a four-day jurisdictional application in the Commercial Court (in which Ian also appeared), relating to a power station in Tanzania dealing with issues of forum non conveniens and the effect of FNC waiver clauses (Standard Chartered Bank and others v IPTL and others 2 All ER (Comm) 740; EWCA Civ 411; EWHC 1640 (Comm), led by Matthew Hardwick QC); and
+- an appeal from a four-day jurisdictional application in the Commercial Court (in which Ian also appeared), relating to a power station in Tanzania dealing with issues of forum non conveniens and the effect of FNC waiver clauses (Standard Chartered Bank and others v IPTL and others 2 All ER (Comm) 740; EWCA Civ 411; All ER (Comm) 233; EWHC 1640 (Comm), led by Matthew Hardwick QC);

 - the jurisdictional phase of an ICC arbitration under a joint venture contract in relation to the refusal of a mining licence over copper and gold deposits at Reko Diq, in Pakistan (Tethyan Copper Company Pty Limited v Government of Balochistan), part of a team led by Cherie Blair QC.